 Ms. Hauber grew up in the Midwest and attended the University of Iowa, earning degrees in biology and psychology.
-After graduation, Alexis spent eight years teaching middle and high school science in Los Angeles, where she also earned a master's degree in secondary education from Loyola Marymount University.
-Most recently, she spent two years working in curriculum and assessment design at the district level in Colorado.
-Outside of teaching, Alexis enjoys music (both listening to and performing it) and a number of outdoor and indoor fitness activities.
+After graduation, Ms. Hauber spent eight years teaching middle and high school science in Los Angeles, where she also earned a master's degree in secondary education from Loyola Marymount University.
+Before making her way to Washington, Ms. Hauber spent two years working in math, science, and music curriculum and assessment design at the district level in Colorado.
+Outside of teaching, she enjoys music (both listening to and performing it) and a number of outdoor and indoor fitness activities.

 Ms. Knowles is originally from Issaquah, Washington and attended the University of Washington for her undergraduate studies, where she studied speech and hearing sciences and disability studies.
 After graduating, she moved to Rhode Island where she taught middle school math and obtained her Master's in Urban Education Policy from Brown University.
 Ms. Knowles is so excited to be returning to her home state, and looks forward to attending lots of Husky games and spending time with her German Shepard, Aga.

 Computer Science Teacher

 Ms. Lit is thrilled to be starting her second year at Destiny as an Earth Science and Critical Reading teacher!
 She was raised in Seattle, Washington, but has also lived in Russia, Ireland, England, and Los Angeles, where she graduated from the University of Southern California with a B.A. in International Relations and Global Business.
 In her free time, she loves traveling, reading, playing tennis, painting, hiking, and eating lots.
 But most of all, Ms. Lit loves spending time with her family, friends, and students!